apollo

 How does the drug interact with Ibuprofen 400 mg Tablet 400 mg Tablet:

-Co-administration of Prasugrel and Ibuprofen 400 mg Tablet can increase the risk of bleeding.
+Use of Piroxicam with Ibuprofen 400 mg Tablet can increase the risk of side effects such as inflammation(swelling with redness and pain), bleeding, ulceration.

 How to manage the interaction:

-Co-administration of Prasugrel and Ibuprofen 400 mg Tablet can lead to an interaction, it can be taken if advised by your doctor.
-However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness. consult the doctor immediately.
+Co-administration of Piroxicam and Ibuprofen 400 mg Tablet can lead to an interaction, it can be taken if advised by a doctor.
+However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor immediately.
 Do not stop using any medications without a doctor's advice.

 Drug-Food Interactions